postgres-ai/terraform-postgresai-database-lab/README.md

     * Read/Write permissions on Cloudwatch

 ## How to use
-- :construction: Currently, it is supposed that you run `terraform` commands on a Linux machine.
-MacOS and Windows support is not yet implemented (but planned).
+- :construction: Currently, it is supposed that you run `terraform` commands on a Linux machine or MacOS.
+Windows support is not yet implemented (but planned).
 - It is recommended to clone this Git repository and adjust for your needs.
 Below we provide the detailed step-by-step instructions for quick start (see "Quick start") for a PoC setup
 - To configure parameters used by Terraform (and the Database Lab Engine itself), you will need to modify `terraform.tfvars` and create a file with secrets (`secret.tfvars`)
 - This Terraform module can be run independently or combined with any other standard Terraform module.
 You can learn more about using Terraform and the Terraform CLI [here](https://www.terraform.io/docs/cli/commands/index.html)